LigandBindingDomain/climate-analysis/README.md

 This is a set of python scripts designed to analyse climate datafiles.

 <<<<<<< HEAD
-If you're interested in collaborating, email me at s.w.mangham@soton.ac.uk.
 =======
 To install a copy of the toolkit, open a terminal and run: